 Spring is (almost) in the air, and we’re more than ready to start shedding our heavy wool coats in favor of bright colors, floral prints and any accessory that isn’t a beanie cap or pair of knit mittens.
 Here are 31 chic outfit ideas to try each and every day this month—without a single puffer in sight (hallelujah!).

 If you’re beginning to worry winter may never end, it’s OK, you’re not alone.
 But wrapping yourself in a super bright blanket scarf will make your ensemble feel at least a little bit springlike and is sure to bring smiles to the faces of everyone you pass.

 2. Try a Statement Trench

-Trench coats are a major trend for spring, but think beyond the classic khaki version.
+Trench coats will never go out of style, especially during spring.
+But we think it’s high time you think beyond the classic khaki version.
 Bright colors, unusual fabrics and prints are where it’s at this time around.

 That cozy cream turtleneck deserves at least one more wear.
 But instead of pairing it with jeans, put on a colorful skirt you’d normally reserve for summer weather.